Hiking the Eagle Creek Trail

 December 2025

 A multi-day atmospheric-river storm dumps unprecedented rainfall on the still-fragile drainage.
-Multiple landslides, complete trail-tread washouts, and bridge damage close the trail again.
-The Forest Order takes effect January 21, 2026.
+Multiple landslides, complete trail-tread washouts, and bridge damage close the trail for the winter.

 The geology behind the canyon